 The high sandstone plateau comprising the World Heritage Area has largely protected the ecology from climatic changes, enabling species like the Wollemi pine to survive for 60 million years.
 However, the worsening effects of the climate crisis are finally threatening to wipe out the remaining pine trees.
 The pines were famously rescued by a specialist fire team during the 2019–2020 bushfire season, the destructive extent of which hadn’t been seen in Australia before.
 Sixty-five percent of Wollemi National Park was burnt.

-Coal exploration puts this spectacular natural area of deep gorges, river valleys and eucalyptus forest—which continues to hold significance to Wiradjuri, Dharug, Wanaruah and Darkinjung people—at risk.
-Cultural heritage in the surrounding forests of the World Heritage Area earmarked for development is at risk of being lost forever.
+Coal exploration would have put this spectacular natural area of deep gorges, river valleys and eucalyptus forest—which continues to hold significance to Wiradjuri, Dharug, Wanaruah and Darkinjung people—at risk.